jina-ai/jina/docs/chapters/flow/index.md

 This will send a `ControRequest` to all pods following the topology you defined.
 You can use it to test the connectivity of all pods.

-### Iterate over the Pods in the Flow
+### Iterate over Pods in the Flow

-You can iterate the pods in a Flow like in a list.
+You can iterate the Pods in a Flow like you would a list:

 ```python
 f = (Flow().add(...)